-If you’ve ever seen a ship in a bottle, you were probably captivated the idea of capturing tiny worlds.
-Well, that’s what these charming vertical worlds have accomplished.
-In a series called Micro Matter, they feature towering houses, buildings and trees bottled inside.
+If you’ve ever seen a ship in a bottle, you were probably captivated by the idea of capturing these tiny worlds and being able to hold them in your hands.
+That’s the feeling these charming vertical worlds have accomplished.
+The series, called Micro Matter, features towering houses, buildings and trees inside glass tubes.

-Dutch artist Rosa de Jong used objects like twigs, cardboard and faux moss to construct worlds inside slender glass test tubes; each world is complete with micro-sized buildings, teeny tiny trees, and other structures inhabitable by nothing larger than an ant.
+Created by Dutch artist Rosa de Jong, she uses objects like twigs, cardboard and faux moss to construct her worlds inside slender glass test tubes; each world is complete with micro-sized buildings, teeny tiny trees, and other structures that can inhabitable nothing larger than an ant.
 All of the objects that Rosa uses to create her worlds are found objects; sticks brought in by her cat, sand from the Monument Valley, and rocks from the campsites of the Caribbean island of Curacao.

-She hand-makes each tiny “island”, making them appear to be floating in each test tube.
+Each tiny world takes her less than a day to complete.
+She hand-makes each tiny “island”, giving them the appearance of floating in the test tube.
 Some pieces even play with gravity and appear to grow both upward and downward.
-And each test tube takes less than a day to complete.

 “Nothing is planned.
 I just look at it while working on it, put it in a tube, see how it looks, maybe change something.”

-Take a look at more of her works below or view more of her works on Instagram.
+Take a look at some of her works below or view more on Rosa’s Instagram.

 You should also take a look at Kay Bells jewellery that captures nature.